qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 });
 ```

-If you run the test again (`npx qawolf test myFirstSmokeTest`) you'll see that it now types "update smoke test!" in the first step.
+If you run the test again (`npx qawolf test myFirstSmokeTest`) you'll see that it now types `"update smoke test!"` in the first step.

 You can also pass an environment variable to [`browser.type`](api#browsertypeselector-value-options).
-To do this, update the code to use `process.env.YOUR_ENV_VARIABLE`:
+To do this, update the test code to use `process.env.YOUR_ENV_VARIABLE`:

 ```js
 it('can type into "What needs to be done?" input', async () => {